kkdai/linebot-adk-practice/README.md

 ## Project Background

 This project is a LINE bot that uses Google ADK (Agent SDK) and Google Gemini models to generate responses to text inputs.
 The bot can answer questions in Traditional Chinese and provide helpful information.
 It supports both Google Gemini API and Google VertexAI for model hosting.
+It features multiple agents, including one for general queries and creative suggestions, and a specialized agent for stock market information.

 ## Screenshot